 |BMW X1 xDrive20d xLINE||P3,340,000||P3,539,195||P3,738,391|

-Based on the data provided, the effect of the new excise tax scheme varies on the tier of the vehicle.
+Based on the data provided, the effect of the new auto excise tax scheme varies on the tier of the vehicle.
 Expect cars priced below seven digits to have a slight price increase.
 Meanwhile, luxury cars in the Philippines will be more unattainable and, perhaps, exclusive to the truly affluent class.